Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Introduction

 \subsection{Strategy of the Proof of the Codimension Bounds}

-For a mean curvature flow $M_t$, the basic idea coming from \cite{CM-complexity} to bound the codimension is to bound the dimension of the space of caloric functions (i.e.~functions satisfying $\partial_t u = \Delta_{M_t} u$) with bounded polynomial growth in space and time.
+For a mean curvature flow $M_t$, the basic idea to bound the codimension coming from \cite{CM-complexity} is to bound the dimension of the space of caloric functions (i.e.~functions satisfying $\partial_t u = \Delta_{M_t} u$) with bounded polynomial growth in space and time.
 In particular, we study the dimension of the space

 The reason such a dimension bound is useful is because the space $\mathcal{P}_1(M_t)$ contains the constant functions and the coordinate functions of $M_t$.
 Hence, the number of linearly independent coordinate function is at most $\mathrm{dim}~\mathcal{P}_1(M_t) - 1$.
 Moreover, if we control the rate of convergence of a compact solution to its limiting shrinker as $t \to -\infty$, we can bound the codimension of the solution by bounding the dimension of the space $\mathcal{P}_d(M_t)$ for some $d < 1$.